JCPedroza/algorithms-and-data-structures-js/src/leet-code/0001-two-sum/README.md

 # Two Sum

-Given an array of integers `nums` and an integer `target`, return the two indexes of the numbers that add up to `target`.
+Write a function `twoSum`, that takes an array of integers `nums` and an integer `target` as inputs, and returns the two indexes of the numbers that add up to `target`.

 * Assume that `nums` contains at most one solution.
 * Can't use the same element twice.